Biden defends departure from 'forever war,' praises airlift

-WASHINGTON — Addressing the nation, a defensive President Joe Biden on Tuesday called the U.S. airlift to extract more than 120,000 Afghans, Americans and other allies to end a 20-year war an "extraordinary success," though more than 100 Americans and thousands of Afghans remain behind.
+WASHINGTON — A defensive President Joe Biden called the U.S. airlift to extract more than 120,000 Americans, Afghans and other allies from Afghanistan to end a 20-year war an "extraordinary success," though more than 100 Americans and thousands of others were left behind.

-Twenty-four hours after the last American C-17 cargo plane roared off from Kabul, Biden vigorously defended his decision to end America's longest war and withdraw all U.S. troops ahead of an Aug.
+Twenty-four hours after the last American C-17 cargo plane roared off from Kabul, Biden spoke to the nation and vigorously defended his decision to end America's longest war and withdraw all U.S. troops ahead of an Aug.
 31 deadline.

 "To those asking for a third decade of war in Afghanistan, I ask, 'What is the vital national interest?'"
 Biden said.
 He added, "I simply do not believe that the safety and security of America is enhanced by continuing to deploy thousands of American troops and spending billions of dollars in Afghanistan."

-Asked after the speech about Biden sounding angry at some criticism, White House press secretary Jen Psaki said that the president had offered his "forceful assessment."
+Asked after the speech about Biden sounding angry at some criticism, White House press secretary Jen Psaki said the president had simply offered his "forceful assessment."

-In addition to all the questions at home, Biden is also adjusting to a new relationship with the Taliban, the Islamist militant group that the U.S. toppled after the Sept.
-11, 2001, attacks, and that is now once again in power in Afghanistan.
+Biden said breaking the Trump deal would have restarted a shooting war.
+He said those who favor remaining at war also fail to recognize the weight of deployment, with a scourge of PTSD, financial struggles, divorce and other problems for U.S. troops.

-The last Air Force transport plane departed Kabul one minute before midnight Monday, raising questions about why Biden didn't continue the airlift for at least another day.
-He had set Tuesday as a deadline for ending the evacuation and pulling out remaining troops after the Taliban took over the country.
+In addition to all the questions at home, Biden is also adjusting to a new relationship with the Taliban, the Islamist militant group the U.S. toppled after the Sept.
+11, 2001, attacks in America, and that is now once again in power in Afghanistan.

-In a written statement Monday, Biden said military commanders unanimously favored ending the airlift instead of extending it.
-He said he asked Secretary of State Antony Blinken to coordinate with international partners to hold the Taliban to their promise of safe passage for Americans and others who want to leave in the days ahead.
+Biden has tasked Secretary of State Antony Blinken to coordinate with international partners to hold the Taliban to their promise of safe passage for Americans and others who want to leave in the days ahead.

 "We don't take them by their word alone, but by their actions," Biden said.
 "We have leverage to make sure those commitments are met."